 Q. How is colorectal cancer prevented?

 A. Colon cancer screening is of paramount importance for preventing and catching colorectal cancer early.
 Although a colonoscopy isn’t perceived as the most glamorous screening, the benefits far outweigh the downfalls.
-Experts recommend starting colon screening in patients at the age of 50 or 10 years prior to the age at which an immediate family member was diagnosed.
+Experts recommend starting colon screening in patients at the age of 45 or 10 years prior to the age at which an immediate family member was diagnosed.
 For example, if your mother was diagnosed at age 48, have your first screening at age 38.
-The ideal time for African Americans or Native Americans/Alaska Natives to have their first colon cancer screening is 45 years old.

 An alternative to a traditional colonoscopy is a new at-home test, which Mayo Clinic helped develop, that utilizes a stool sample to test for cancer DNA.
 Talk to your health care provider to see if this may be an option for you.